DFE-Digital/teaching-vacancies-design-history/app/posts/2021-04-11-ab-test-inline-create-account-form.md

 ## Hypothesis

-If we allow job alert creators to create accounts from a form within the job alert confirmation screen itself, instead of just linking to it then more of them will create an account.
+If we allow job alert creators to create accounts from a form within the job alert confirmation screen itself, instead of just linking to it, then more of them will create an account.

 ## Who we tested with